HuskyADAPT/Imagineers/README.md

 # LOGO

 # Group PROJECT
-Husky ADAPT repo: please add your team description here!
+Husky ADAPT repo: Day Tracker:Supporting daily communication for mental health

 Project Pages site HuskyADAPT.github.io/Imagineers you can change what's on the website by either changing the markdown file on master or a /docs folder on master